-Our mission is to make graphic design 10x faster and more affordable for businesses.
-Hotpot lets developers, designers, and entrepreneurs create common graphics much faster with an integrated system of templates, preset options, and drag-n-drop interfaces.
+Our mission is to make graphic design 10x faster and more affordable for organizations.
+Hotpot lets developers, designers, and entrepreneurs more easily create graphics with an integrated system of templates, preset options, and drag-n-drop functionality.

 By focusing on companies, we can tune the platform for use cases encountered at work.
 For professional designers, our goal is to automate rote tasks and augment brainstorming.
 For non-designers, the goal is to make creating and editing designs as simple as creating and editing PowerPoint presentations.